The "Must Haves" of Supplement Regimens

 High Stress Living

 Stress can affect various aspects of nutrition including what we eat, but alone, it is also implicated in various health concerns including high blood pressure and heart disease.
-Stress may also negatively impact immunity and sleep patterns.
+Stress may also negatively impact immune health and sleep patterns.
 Using supplements to help your body cope is one way to approach and help cope with stress.
-Supplements for stress may include a stress B complex and ginseng to help the body adapt to stress; antioxidants to help maintain immunity; and valerian to promote healthy sleeping habits.
-Note: While supplements may help the body cope with stress and its effects, it is also important to incorporate other ways of alleviating the negative effects of stress such as exercise, deep breathing, and choosing healthier foods.
+While supplements may help the body cope with stress and its effects, it is also important to incorporate other ways of alleviating the negative effects of stress such as exercise, deep breathing, and choosing healthier foods.

 Also consider, if you are a smoker, take steps to try and quit.
 Quitting smoking is the best thing you can do for your health and your heart.
 Avoid environmental pollution when possible for a healthier lifestyle.

-Our personal health concerns or conditions can spark an interest in supplements that may give us that extra edge in either prevention and promote overall health.
-Some examples include adding plant stanols/sterols to a basic supplement regimen to help lower cholesterol; adding fish oil to help promote overall heart health; adding glucosamine, chondroitin, & hyaluronic acid to promote joint mobility or prevent cartilage degeneration; adding antioxidants to help fight premature aging; adding L-arginine to promote healthy blood pressure; or adding chromium to promote healthy blood sugar levels.
-Remember, when choosing supplements for a specific health concern, turn to a healthcare professional knowledgeable in supplement use so that he/she can help you make choices that best suit your needs.
+Our personal health concerns or conditions can spark an interest in supplements that may give us that extra edge in supporting overall health.
+Some examples include adding plant stanols/sterols to a basic supplement regimen to help lower cholesterol; adding fish oil to help support a healthy heart†; adding glucosamine and chondroitin to help support joint comfort, mobility and flexibility or adding chromium to help support healthy glucose metabolism.† Remember, when choosing supplements for a specific health concern, turn to a healthcare professional knowledgeable in supplement use so that he/she can help you make choices that best suit your needs.

 Step 1: The foundation of any supplement regimen should include an age and gender appropriate multivitamin/mineral and calcium with vitamin D.